brandonhundt/brandonhundt/_posts/2015-06-13-adventures-in-vexillology-a-new-flag-for-minnesota.md

 [<img class="alignnone size-medium wp-image-1136" src="http://rachelbrandon.com/wp-content/uploads/2015/06/new-flag-mn-300x190.png" alt="new-flag-mn" width="300" height="190" srcset="https://rachelbrandon.com/wp-content/uploads/2015/06/new-flag-mn-300x190.png 300w, https://rachelbrandon.com/wp-content/uploads/2015/06/new-flag-mn.png 476w" sizes="(max-width: 300px) 100vw, 300px" />](http://rachelbrandon.com/wp-content/uploads/2015/06/new-flag-mn.png)

 Its a white based flag representing our collective embrace of winter.
 A light blue diagonal sash for the many many waterways and rivers of the land.
 But the best part of this flag features two of Zeus Jones’ loons mingling in front of the North Star; evoking a sense of awe, beauty, and yet strength.
-I&#8217;m reminded of a lyric in the song [_Minneapolis_ by Ben Kyle](https://www.youtube.com/watch?v=v0SdiIl8-qs):
+I'm reminded of a lyric in the song [_Minneapolis_ by Ben Kyle](https://www.youtube.com/watch?v=v0SdiIl8-qs):

 “Oh Minneapolis, I saw you and Saint Paul kiss underneath the moonlight in the Mississippi mist.
 I never saw a thing as beautiful as this”